-Challenges and Future Directions
+4.2 Challenges and Future Directions

 The primary limiting factor in our proof-of-concept study is a lack of sufficient data.
 The current results are based on data from 80 individuals with a total sample size of 451 spectrograms.
 Each classification task, however, included data from the normal group and only one disordered group.
-The mean sample size for each classification task was therefore only 103, 3-second spectrograms (Table I).
+The mean sample size for each classification task was therefore only 103, 3-second spectrograms (Table 2).

-While initial results for these seven voice disorders are promising, a robust dataset that represents the full range of severities across a broad range of voice disorders, as well as the wide variability among vocally healthy speakers, is critical to improve the models.
-Current efforts are underway to gather thousands of new and existing voice samples from patients and vocally healthy participants.
+While these initial results are promising, a robust dataset that represents the full range of severities for each diagnostic group, as well as the wide variability among vocally-healthy speakers, is critical to improve the models.
+Current efforts are underway to gather thousands of new and existing voice samples from patients and vocally-healthy participants.
 However, the need for big data necessitates data collection protocols that minimize salient variabilities in recording conditions, and similarly requires models that are robust against these inconsistencies.
 Recordings must also be actively curated to maintain the fidelity of the training set, which is time-consuming and expensive.

-Although these challenges are non-trivial, the potential clinical import of a robust, artificial intelligencedriven, acoustic analysis tool is worth the effort.
+Although these challenges are non-trivial, the potential clinical import of a robust, artificial intelligence-driven, acoustic analysis tool is worth the effort.
 Such a tool has the potential to improve diagnostic accuracy and reliability and provide a standardized metric for interpretation within and between clinical institutions.